apache/beam/sdks/node-ts/README.md

     * Consider renaming map/flatMap to doMap/doFlatMap to avoid confusion with Array.map that takes a key as a second callback argument.
+    Or force the second argument to be an Object, which would lead to a less confusing API and clean up the implementation.
     Also add a [do]Filter, and possibly a [do]Reduce?

     * Move away from using classes.